TrentonParker/ai-case-study/README.md

 * *How is your project performing relative to competitors in the same field?*

-> MinD-Vis has State-of-the-art 100-way top-1 classification accuracy on GOD dataset: 23.9%, outperforming the previous best by 66%, and State-of-the-art generation quality [(FID)](https://en.wikipedia.org/wiki/Fr%C3%A9chet_inception_distance) on GOD dataset: 1.67, outperforming the previous best by 41%.
+> **MinD-Vis has State-of-the-art 100-way top-1 classification accuracy on GOD dataset: 23.9%, outperforming the previous best by 66%, and State-of-the-art generation quality [(FID)](https://en.wikipedia.org/wiki/Fr%C3%A9chet_inception_distance) on GOD dataset: 1.67, outperforming the previous best by 41%.**

 ## Recommendations

+* *If you were to advise the company, what products or services would you suggest they offer?*

+**This would definitely be something I would try and sell to the medical field, to medical facilities that are involved in the neurosciences.
+You could offer MinD-Vis as a way of gaining a better understanding of how the brain operates when processing visual stimiuli.
+Another idea I have, which may be a bit far out, is once the technology is super refined and accurate, you could possibly reverse engineer it as a way of allowing blind people to see, with some sort of camera that has the technology to shoot the specific patterns of visual stimuli to the brain, allowing the patient to visualize in their mind what the camera is seeing.**

+* *Why do you think that offering this product or service would benefit the company?*

+**It would be a way of monetizing the project's technology to medical companies.**

+* *What technologies would this additional product or service utilize?*